tedster0629/chat-bot/README.md

 This project was inspired by the capabilities of OpenAI's API.

 ## Contact
-For any inquiries or questions, you can reach me at tyleroneildev@gmail.com or on my linkedin at https://ca.linkedin.com/in/tyler-oneil-dev
+For any inquiries or questions, you can reach me at tedster0629@gmail.com